UXVirtual/minecraft-realms-map/README.md

     Be sure to enter the Mojang account credentials for your Minecraft Realms account.
 Legacy Minecraft accounts that haven't been migrated will not be useable!

+10) If you're using an AWS S3 bucket to upload the map, run the below to configure your connection to S3:

+    ```
+    s3cmd --configure
+    ```

+    You will be asked for the two keys - copy and paste them from your confirmation email or from your Amazon account page.
+Be careful when copying them!
+They are case sensitive and must be entered accurately or you'll keep getting errors about invalid signatures or similar.

 ## Disclaimer